Skip to main content

 Mendelian randomization studies confirm a causal link between genetically low SHBG and a higher risk of coronary heart disease, cementing its role as a key player in cardiovascular pathology.

 In summary, the academic perspective elevates SHBG from a passive marker to an active biological modulator.
 Its production is a finely tuned reflection of hepatic health, and its circulating level sends a causal signal that influences lipid metabolism, inflammation, and hormone bioavailability.
-Long-term reduction of SHBG is a clear, data-supported harbinger of coronary artery disease, driven by its deep roots in the pathophysiology of and metabolic syndrome.
+Long-term reduction of SHBG is a clear, data-supported harbinger of coronary artery disease, driven by its deep roots in the pathophysiology of insulin resistance and metabolic syndrome.

 1. Hepatic Insulin Resistance ∞ This is the initiating event.
 The liver becomes less responsive to insulin, leading to compensatory hyperinsulinemia.